nikkilkum26/tanstack-react-query/README.md

 # Tanstack Query V5

-These are Basic Usage of React Query
+These are Advace Usage of React Query

 ## How to use